-I like this technician because he’s older and doesn’t use spray.
+I like him because he’s older and doesn’t use spray; instead, he uses a glue trap.

 It’s just preventative since we don’t have bugs.